schallten/thapps/Readme.md

 1. Fork the repository.
 2. Add your app file (.html) to the `apps` folder.
-3. Ensure your app follows the standard format mentioned in [00001.html](00001.html).
+3. Ensure your app follows the standard format mentioned in [00001.html](https://github.com/KorryKatti/thapps/blob/main/apps/00001.html).
 4. Submit a pull request with your changes.

+Please note that pull requests are managed by [@dunkelkron](https://github.com/dunkelkron), a bot.
+Pull request acceptance may take time due to its nature.
+For more information about the bot, please check [@dunkelkron](https://github.com/dunkelkron)'s profile.

 ## Note